A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 But if you feel there your company has some special potential, and that your business should command a price much higher than the multiples that similar businesses are selling for, my recommendation is that you do not attempt to sell your business yourself.

-Getting a price that's out of kilter with the market or a price "based on potential" is not an easy task.
-In fact, it's a very, very difficult and tricky job and certainly not one for an amateur.
+Getting a price that's out of kilter with the market or a price "based on potential" is not an easy task and not one for an amateur.
 If there are some unusual / different / exceptional factors at play that justify a higher price then you'll be well served using professional advice.
 I do offer this advice, but that's a paid service I'm afraid.
 You can contact me here.

 Further research: how buyers are valuing businesses, some business valuation basics, what's the right asking price.

-1 f) Asset sale vs a share sale
+1 (vi) Asset sale vs a share sale

 There are technically two ways to structure a transaction - the share sale and the asset sale.
-While this might appear like accounting mumbo-jumbo - a sale's a sale, right? - it's worth recognising the difference and the pros and cons of each one.
+While this might appear like accounting mumbo-jumbo - a sale's a sale, right? - it's worth recognising the difference and the pros and cons of each.

-As you'll be aware, the end of year balance sheet for a typical limited company will have some assets and some liabilities.
+As you'll be aware, the end of year balance sheet for a typical limited company typically has some assets and some liabilities.
 Common assets are stock, vehicles, machinery and tools, IT equipment etc. These are "physical" assets.
 There are other assets such as accounts receivable (people who owe the business money) and cash in the bank.
-What many small business owners forget is that the business also owns assets which don't appear on the balance sheet - trademarks, reputations, licences, copyright and patents etc.
+What many small business owners forget is that the business also owns assets which don't appear on the balance sheet - trademarks, reputation, licences, copyright and patents etc.

 The balance sheet also has several liabilities.
 These will be items such as loans the company has taken out, bills yet to be paid, the overdraft etc.